anaventura1811/trybe-cookmaster/README.md

+# Welcome to the Cookmaster Project Repository!

+This app was developed as part of the backend module in the Trybe Web Development course.

+The project utilizes the MSC architecture and includes user registration and login functionality.
+Only registered users can access, modify, and delete the recipes they have created.

+The goal was to enhance understanding of authentication tokens, file uploads, route authentication, and saving files on the server 🚀

 # Boas vindas ao repositório do projeto Cookmaster!

 App desenvolvido no módulo de backend do curso de Desenvolvimento Web da Trybe.